-However, if you consider response time more important than overall throughput and garbage collection pauses must be kept shorter than approximately one second, then select the concurrent collector with the -XX:+UseConc-MarkSweepGC option.
+However, if you consider response time more important than overall throughput and garbage collection pauses must be kept shorter than approximately one second, then select the concurrent collector with the -XX:+UseC-oncMarkSweepGC option.
 Also, if only one or two processors are available, consider combining this collector with the -XX:+CMSIncrementalMode option.

-Please consult the Java SE 6 HotSpot Oracle documentation for an introduction to these tuning options.
+Please consult the Java SE HotSpot Oracle documentation for an introduction to these tuning options.

-18.3.3.
+20.3.3.
 JVM Temporary Files

 The Java system property java.io.tmpdir determines where the JVM writes temporary files.
 The default value typically points to the world readable /tmp directory.
-For security reasons SavaPage sets java.io.tmpdir to its own /opt/savapage/server/tmp directory, accessible by the savapage system user only.
-As a result, any Java component that is part of SavaPage will write its temporary files to that directory.
+As a result, all Java components that are part of the SavaPage application will write their temporary files to that directory.
+You can override the default in: